tib-source/Lumin-AI/README.md

 ![Future Enhancements Concept]({image: Future Enhancements Concept})

-## Contributing

-Collaboration is welcomed!
-If you'd like to contribute to Lumin's development, please review our [contribution guidelines](CONTRIBUTING.md).

 ## License

 Lumin is released under the [MIT License](LICENSE) to promote sharing and learning.